 - Completed: When the task has been done and verified, it goes to the completed stage.
 The task keeps assigned to the milestone after is completed, this way you can go back to finished milestones if you want to check something from the past.
 A task can be reopened at any moment.

-If a task is moved to another milestone the status of the task will be “reset”, meaning it will go back to the Planned stage.
+If a task is moved to another board the status of the task will be “reset”, meaning it will go back to the Planned stage.

 Besides the stage, during the lifetime of a task, it can be assigned to one or several team members.
 This assignation is a bit open to interpretation, meaning it would represent a different thing depending on your work style.
 While many producers like to assign tasks to users right from the beginning (so the user-task relation means duty) and keep the assignation during the whole lifecycle, other people have a more agile approach, where the assignation means the user is currently working on the task, so users are assigned (and many times self-assigned) and unassigned during the life of the task.